South Carolina Responds to

 The Importance of Pandemic Preparedness

-The state’s pandemic response efforts since April 2009 show the value of planning and preparedness.
+The state's pandemic response efforts since April 2009 show the value of planning and preparedness.
 Since the beginning of the Public Health Emergency Preparedness Program and the Hospital Preparedness Program in 2002, much energy has been devoted to preparing for an influenza pandemic.
-These preparations have been very important during the response to the actual pandemic.
-Public health staff were prepared to respond quickly and effectively to the initial outbreak, to monitor the course of the epidemic, to inform the public, and to coordinate with other organizations.
+These preparations were very important during the response to the actual pandemic.
+Public health staff were prepared to respond quickly and effectively to the initial outbreak, to monitor the course of the pandemic, to inform the public, and to coordinate with other organizations.
 Previous reports in this series have documented the plans and activities that were undertaken to prepare for a pandemic.
 Some of the key preparations included:

 - The State Pandemic Influenza plan was prepared and updated each year.

 - A Mass Fatality Plan was developed in cooperation with the Coroner's Association and other partners.

 - Each year, DHEC has a seasonal influenza vaccination campaign to encourage people in high risk groups to get flu shots.

 - Each year, DHEC conducts disease surveillance for influenza and influenza-like illnesses. http://www.scdhec.gov/health/disease/acute/flu.htm